equinor/echo-tag-scanner/docs/index.md

 - Lossy compression
 - Recolouring (grayscale or black&white)

 While recolouring is good for an even more efficient compression, they can also detriment the capture qualities to the point where the text becomes unreadable.
 This is especially true for black&white.
-The fundamental goal is to optimize the clarity of the textual content, meaning in practice, the text is coloured black and everything around has a significantly different coloyr, like white or gray.
+The fundamental goal is to optimize the clarity of the textual content, meaning in practice, the text is coloured black and everything around has a significantly different colour, like white or gray.

 In practice though, parts of the text can wind up being whitened or grayscaled because of a challenging environment.